-During the nine months ended September 30, 2007, 606,186 Series Two Preferred Units of the Company were converted by the holders into 795,520 OP Units.
+During the nine months ended September 30, 2007, 606,186 Series Two Preferred Units of the Operating Partnership were converted by the holders into 795,520 OP Units.
 In addition, the Company paid the accrued preferred distributions due to the holders of Preferred Units that were converted.

-During the nine months ended September 30, 2007, 1,327,468 OP Units (including 794,768 OP Units issued upon conversion of the Series Two Preferred Units discussed above) were presented by the holders for redemption and were redeemed by Boston Properties, Inc. in exchange for an equal number of shares of Common Stock.
+During the nine months ended September 30, 2007, 1,327,468 OP Units (including 794,768 OP Units issued upon conversion of the Series Two Preferred Units discussed above) were presented by the holders for redemption and were redeemed by the Company in exchange for an equal number of shares of Common Stock.
 The aggregate book value of the OP Units that were redeemed, as measured for each OP Unit on the date of its redemption, was approximately \$30.1 million.
+The difference between the aggregate book value and the purchase price of these OP Units was approximately \$111.9 million, which increased the recorded value of the Company's net assets.